 Mental Anguish and Emotional Distress

-Many personal injury settlements include an amount to compensate the accident victim of mental anguish and emotional distress.
+Many personal injury settlements include an amount to compensate for mental anguish and emotional distress.
 The IRS will not tax this amount provided the mental anguish and emotional distress is directly related from the physical injury and/or physical sickness.
 If not, you must include the amount in your taxable income; however, you may be entitled to certain deductions from the gross amount.

 Lost Wages and Income